 - Asking personal questions of a sexual nature

-- Implying that your job position depends on your response to a sexual advance
+- Implying or stating that your job position depends on your response to a sexual advance

-What counts as sexual harassment is determined by what the person who’s being harassed thinks and feels, not what the person who is committing the harassment thinks is fine to do in the workplace.
-More so, behavior still qualifies as sexual harassment even if you don’t immediately say “stop” in the moment.
-Laughing along with an offensive joke or accepting an unwanted hug because you’re worried about the person’s response is a normal response to behavior, especially if that person has more power than you.
+What counts as sexual harassment is determined by what the person who is being harassed thinks and feels, not what the person who is committing the harassment thinks is fine to do in the workplace.
+More so, behavior still qualifies as sexual harassment even if you do not immediately say “stop” in the moment.
+Laughing along with an offensive joke or accepting an unwanted hug because you are worried about the person’s response is a normal response to behavior, especially if that person has more power than you.
 However, know that responding this way does not make the sexual harassment less serious.

 Sexual Harassment Video Resources

-Knowing your rights in the workplace can help you determine when your fellow employees or boss has crossed the line.
+Knowing your rights in the workplace can help you determine when a fellow employee or boss has crossed the line.
 Learn more about sexual harassment in the workplace and what your options are.
 These videos provide a general overview of employment law resources.
-If you’re in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or New York City.
+If you are in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina, South Carolina, or New York.

 All employees are protected by employment laws, and our employment attorneys are here to help you.
 We represent clients in cases of workplace assault, and we are here to listen to your story and help you understand your legal options.
-Our goal is help restore your dignity, defend your compensation, and move towards closure.
-If you’re ready to start the process, schedule an employment law consultation with an attorney at our North Carolina or New York City office.
+Our goal is to help restore your dignity, defend your compensation, and move towards closure.
+If you are ready to start the process, schedule an employment law consultation with an attorney at our North Carolina, South Carolina, or New York.

 Workplace Assault Video Resources

-Learn more about workplace harassment and what your legal options are.
+Learn more about workplace harassment and assault and what your legal options are.
 These videos provide a general overview of employment law.
-If you’re in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or New York City.
+If you are in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or New York City.

 Along with representing clients with claims of workplace harassment, sexual harassment, and workplace assault, we also represent workers in other areas of employment law.
-These areas include executive compensation disputes, workplace discrimination, retailation and whistleblower, and pay, overtime, and leave.
-Learn more about our employment law firm’s Practice Areas and if you’re interested in speaking with one of our employment attorneys in North Carolina or New York, contact us today.
+These areas include executive compensation disputes; workplace discrimination; retaliation and whistleblower; and pay, overtime, and leave.
+Learn more about our employment law firm’s Practice Areas and if you are interested in speaking with one of our employment attorneys in North Carolina, South Carolina, or New York, contact us today.